Rainbow Sprinkle Funfetti Cake

 - Remove the cake from the refrigerator.
 If you touch the frosting, you will notice that it has formed a skin; that's normal.
 Place the cake next to the sink and turn on the hot water.
 Hold an offset spatula (or butter knife, if you don't have an offset spatula) under the hot water for a few seconds to warm it.
 Tap off any excess water, and then slowly run the hot spatula over an area of frosting until it is smooth and glossy.
 Continue this process over the entire cake, warming the spatula under hot water as necessary, until the cake is smooth and glossy all over.
 This process both evens out any bumps in the frosting and also creates a "sticky" surface for the sprinkles to adhere.

-- Place the cake stand on a 13 x 18-inch sheet pan.
+- Place the cake stand on a 13 x 18-in (33 x 46-cm) sheet pan.
 This will catch the falling sprinkles.
 Fill a small bowl with about the sprinkles.
-Gather a handful of sprinkles in the palm of your hand and gently press them into the side of the cake, working from the base of the cake to the top edge, opening your palm as you go.
+Gather a handful of sprinkles in your palm and gently press them into the side of the cake, working from the base of the cake to the top edge, opening your palm as you go.
 Stop at the edge and don’t “round the corner” onto the top of the cake.
 You want to keep those side edges sharp.
 Rotate the cake stand in your hand and repeat, going all the way around.
 Gather another large handful of sprinkles and sprinkle them over the top of the cake.
 (I like to use a wide metal spatula to gently press the sprinkles into the frosting to even out any remaining bumps.)
-Scrape any "fallen" sprinkles off of the cake stand and wipe the edges of the cake stand clean with a damp paper towel, if necessary.
+Scrape any "fallen" sprinkles off the cake stand and wipe the edges of the cake stand clean with a damp paper towel, if necessary.

 For the Frosting